 It’s serious.
 It’s fun.
 It’s fire-shaped metal sculpture.
 Art by Craig Snyder.

-For more photos, please go to the Gallery page and for a complete list of sculptures is on the Events and Shows page while permanent pieces are on the Public Art page.
+For more photos, please go to the Gallery page while permanent pieces are on the Public Art page.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.